Mealtime Tips for a 3-Year-Old

-Your three-year-old is more willing to try new foods than he was last year.
-He's certainly more open to accepting foods presented in a new or interesting way.
-Unleash your creativity and make mealtime about fun, family and building lasting traditions.
+Your 3-year-old may be more willing to try new foods than he was last year.
+He'll probably like certain foods because of their color or shapes, and he may be more open to accepting foods presented in a new or interesting way, such as on a special dish or in an unexpected shape.
+Your child will also enjoy helping out in the kitchen, as long as you're patient with his limited assistant skills.
+Unleash your creativity and make mealtime about fun, family, and building lasting traditions.

-Eating together as a family.
 Three-year-olds learn so much about eating and socializing at the dinner table.
 Studies show that children who eat at least one meal a day with their families have better vocabularies, as well as better diets.
-Turn off the TV during mealtimes and talk instead.
-Have meals at regular times, at a regular place like the kitchen or dining room table.
+Keep the TV off, and all screens put away, during mealtimes and talk instead.
+Have meals at regular times, and at a regular place, such as the kitchen or dining room table.

-Table-side manners.
-Teach him to say "please," "thank you" and "may I." He should help set the table and clear up afterwards.
-She's likely to enjoy the habits and rituals of family meals.
+Your 3-year-old is really ready to learn table manners.
+Teach him to say "please," "thank you," and "may I." He can and should help set the table.
+He's likely to enjoy the habits and rituals of family meals.

-Dealing with constipation.
-If your preschooler is having painful, hard stools or doesn't have a BM for a day or two, change his diet right away.
+Constipation can be a problem at this age, and it's often caused by consuming too many dairy products and not enough fruits, vegetables, and water.
+If your preschooler is having painful, hard stools or doesn't have a BM for a day or two, change her diet right away.
 If the problem isn't corrected in a day or two, call your healthcare provider for advice.
 Your child may become reluctant to use the toilet if this goes on too long.

 These guidelines should make things a little easier.

-- Try and avoid small, hard foods such as hard candy and chewing gum that could get stuck in his windpipe.
+Avoid small, hard foods such as hard candy and chewing gum that could get stuck in your child's windpipe.